D2C-SR: A Divergence to Convergence Approach for Real-World Image Super-Resolution: Experiment

-\paragraph{Existing datasets.} We also conduct experiments on existing real-world SR datasets: RealSR and DRealSR.
-RealSR has 559 scenes captured from Nikon and Canon DSLR cameras and align the image pairs strictly.
-459 scenes are selected for training and 100 scenes for testing.
+We also conduct experiments on existing real-world SR datasets: RealSR and DRealSR.
+RealSR has 559 scenes captured from DSLR cameras and align the image pairs strictly.
+459 scenes for training and 100 scenes for testing.
 The image sizes of RealSR image pairs are in the range of 700\textasciitilde3000 and 600\textasciitilde3500.
 DRealSR has 83, 84 and 93 image pairs in testing set, 884, 783 and 840 image pairs in training set for x2, x3, x4 scaling factors, respectively.
 Note that we found some of the image pairs in DRealSR are misaligned, which is caused by the depth of field.
 So we only validate our results on testing set of DRealSR to show the performance of the cross-dataset of our method.